 Navigate Ambiguity: The AI simulates common stakeholder behaviors—conflicting goals, hidden information, and operational constraints—forcing learners to rigorously apply the S.P.O.T.© framework to clarify the scope.

-Design for Value: The output is not just a model, but a framed proposal that addresses the specific business goals operational reality discovered during the simulation.
+Design for Value: The output is a framed AI or data analytics proposal that addresses the specific business goals operational reality discovered during the simulation.

 Dimension